mariusreusch/kappesundbier/backlog.md

 - css to scss
 - introduce state management
 - replace template driven forms with reactive forms
-- replace travis with heroku CI or deploy the artifact built with travis to heroku instead of building it twice
+- deploy the artifact built with travis to heroku instead of building it on heroku again
+- IDs verschlüsseln insbesondere die, die in URLs angezeigt werden